 Tag Archives: angela basset

-Whiwhitneydvdtney Houston will always be one of the greatest singers of her generation and beyond.
+Whitney Houston will always be one of the greatest singers of her generation and beyond.
 Her untimely death shocked the world, but didn’t surprise the few who knew her so well.
-In the made for television movie, Whitney, directed by Angela Basset and released by Lifetime, we are shown as a spectator the rise and fall of a beloved celebrity.
+In the made-for-television movie Whitney, directed by Angela Bassett and released by Lifetime, we are shown, as spectators, the rise and fall of a beloved celebrity.

-Basset’s take on the movie is told in a heroic way, and it deserves to be viewed by those who arrived at the fandom of Whitney’s voice and acting talent, and who felt deep sorrow for her demise.
-Watching the movie, I was drawn into the story by the cinematic talent of Anastas Michos with his long, silent shots that kept the drama raw in an artsy way.
+Basset’s take on the movie is told in a heroic way, and it deserves to be seen by those who entered the fandom for Whitney’s voice and acting talent and who felt deep sorrow over her demise.
+Watching the movie, I was drawn into the story by Anastas Michos’s cinematic talent, with his long, silent shots that kept the drama raw in an artsy way.
 The movie felt incredibly real and often ugly,

-Basset remains objective throughout the movie as I wondered if Houston family sanction movie.
+Basset remains objective throughout the movie, and I wondered whether the Houston family sanctioned it.
 The director didn’t slam the legend, but let the story unfold, so I could see what happened to Whitney.

 Yet, I still felt empty at the end with unanswered questions.
 What destroyed her life?
 What were the factors involved?
 Was it her husband’s immoral lifestyle that influenced her?